connornishijima/Pixie_Chroma/getting_started.md

 ![Arduino Library Manager](extras/img/arduino_library_manager.jpg)

 When this window appears (it may take some time to unfreeze after opening) you can use the search box to find "pixie chroma", with Lixie Labs listed as the author.
 Install the latest version, then proceed to Step 4!

+#### NOTE: If using an Arduino IDE version older than 1.8.10, you'll need to manually search for and install FastLED, ArduinoJSON, and WiFiManager libraries in the Library Manager window at this step while you're at it.

 # 4. Wiring